Chapter 7:

 I stumbled to the bathroom, yanking my hairbrush through tangled knots.
 The mirror showed a disaster - my black hair stuck out in every direction.

 I gave up on my hair and hurried to the living room, nearly tripping over my costume's tail.
 A tall figure in a crisp button-up shirt with suspenders stood by what used to be our doorway.
-Her long ponytail and sharp features gave her an androgynous beauty that made me do a double-take.
+Her long ponytail and sharp features gave her an androgynous beauty that made me do a double take.
 But what really caught my eye was the earth-colored balloon floating beside her, its string tied neatly around her upper arm.

 The woman didn't even blink.
 "I apologize for the early intrusion.
 I am Lieutenant Sae Himuro from-"

-"I am here," Sae cut in smoothly, "from the Kaiju Quarantine Division.
+"-I am here," Sae cut in smoothly, "from the Kaiju Quarantine Division.
 I've been assigned to monitor Ryūka Tatsuhara and the juvenile kaiju 24/7 from this point forward."

 I sank against the wall as Gran Gran launched into another rant about wasted potential and disappointed ancestors.
-Twenty-four-seven monitoring?
+24/7 monitoring?
 My dreams of Tokyo crumbled like our wall.
 Everything I'd worked for was crushed under the boot of Gran Gran's academic crusade - and now, some woman with a balloon.

 Please log in to leave a comment.